sendanor/norjs/docs/NorObjects.md

 #### Life cycle handlers

-**Note!** Our event handlers are special in way that you don't need to call super implementation yourself.
-This reduces memory leak problems.
+**Note!** Our event handlers are special in a way that you don't need to call the super implementation yourself.
+This reduces accidental memory leak problems, and changing abstract implementations is a lot easier.

 Our framework will call each implementation in a correct order automatically.
+ (Reversed when destroying.)

-You can override that functionality by overriding `.norDoInit()` or `.norDoDestroy()`, but don't do it without a good reason.
+**Note!** You can override this automatic functionality by overriding `.norDoInit()` or `.norDoDestroy()`, but don't do it without a good reason.

 #### `.norInit()`

 Triggered when the object is initialized.

+You may also return a promise.

 This is same as AngularJS `.$onInit()`, except we will support it on any object.